Employee benefits for a thriving workplace

 Life Assurance – providing financial security and peace of mind.

-Life Assurance plays a vital role in providing financial security and peace of mind to employees and their families in the unfortunate event of the employee’s death.
+Life Assurance plays a vital role in providing financial security and peace of mind to employees and their families in the unfortunate event of an employee’s death.
 This benefit offers a lump sum payment to the employee’s family, irrespective of the cause of death, ensuring that their loved ones are financially supported during a challenging time.
+Commonly a lump sum pay out of 4 x Basic Salary is used although a range of salary multiples can be used or a set (flat) amount.

 Research continues to highlight the prevalence and importance of Life Assurance in the UK workplace.
 Recent data from a 2023 study conducted by the Chartered Institute of Personnel and Development (CIPD) revealed that 91% of UK organisations provide some form of Life Assurance as part of their employee benefits package.
 This statistic underscores the widespread recognition of the value of Life Assurance in supporting employees and their families during times of need.